Stop Test Suite Execution with ‘X’ Failed Tests | Fail-fast Principle

-Run the execution and once it reaches the threshold it will provide a message in the CLI indicating that it had stopped following the rules.
+Run the execution and once it reaches the threshold, there will be a message in the CLI indicating that it had stopped following the rules.

-You can also take a look at the results in the Test Cases Table within reports that Studio will generate
+You can also take a look at the summary of passed and failed tests generated by Studio in the Test Cases Table within the reports:

 To learn more about how to leverage this feature in your testing environment, check out the Katalon Studio 8.1 release notes.